2015 Chicago Pride Parade Information

-With the new parade routing, which was first implemented in 2012, you can access the parade from more CTA stations than before, now including Wilson and Sheridan!
+With the current parade routing, which was first implemented in 2012, you can access the parade from several CTA stations, including Wilson and Sheridan.
 The Red and Brown Lines provide the closest service to the parade route with fast, frequent service:

 - From the Red Line, Wilson, Sheridan, Addison or Belmont all provide access via a short walk to the parade route.

 - From the Brown Line, Diversey, Wellington and Belmont are the nearest stations to the parade.

 - Lakefront bus routes, including the #146 and #151, provide convenient access from the north, the Gold Coast/North Michigan Avenue and downtown, to the areas east of the parade route.